GoogleCloudPlatform/flink-on-k8s-operator/helm-chart/README.md

 1. Flink operator image needs to be built and pushed.
 [Here](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/blob/master/docs/developer-guide.md#build-and-push-docker-image) is how to do it.

+2. Run the bash script `update_template.sh` to update the manifest files in templates from the Flink operator source repo.

-2. Then install cert-manager chart by following steps:
+3. Then install cert-manager chart by following steps:

 	```bash
 	# Install the CustomResourceDefinition resources separately